svitejs/vite-plugin-env-config/packages/vite-plugin-env-config/README.md

 >
 > - Use A-Z\_ chars for prefix
 > - separator should be left at _ for regular use, if you want to set a property that contains a _, use \_\_

+## Limitations

+- uses JSON.parse to parse values, what cannot be parsed will be converted to string
+- can only set object properties, not array items

 ## License